Skip to Content

 CEPF works with the signatories of the CBD, nongovernmental organizations and communities in the world’s biodiversity hotspots to establish long-term, locally led conservation initiatives that guide sustainable use and equitable sharing of the benefits of biodiversity.

 The parties to the convention have an enormous challenge ahead of them to achieve the targets of the Kunming-Montreal Global Biodiversity Framework that the parties agreed to at the CBD's December 2022 conference of parties.
-The Global Biodiversity Framework has 23 action-oriented global targets for urgent action over the decade to 2030.
+The Global Biodiversity Framework (GBF) has 23 action-oriented global targets for urgent action over the decade to 2030.
 These targets will help countries move toward the four long-term goals for 2050:

 • Protect and restore.